trycourier/courier-ios/Docs/Authentication.md

 # Going to Production

-For security reasons, you should not keep your `authKey` (which looks like: `pk_prod_H12...`) in your production app.
-The `authKey` is safe to test with, but you will want to use an `accessToken` in production.

 To create a production ready `accessToken`, call this:

 ```curl
 curl --request POST \